 There are no easy answers or solutions.
 This is not just a current problem but an ongoing social epidemic that has been going on for generations.
 We hear more about it simply because there are more people and there is more easily-digestible information out there.
 And more people seeking to connect and to be more bold than they were before about things once considered more taboo, really.
 Things happen and you react to them, or don’t react at all, or sit somewhere in the middle like Switzerland because you assume you caused it somehow by how you acted or looked and take accountability for it out of shame.
 Eventually society conditions you that while this isn’t “okay” it is how the world just is and you have to deal with it on your own.
 After the anxiety and fear subside, you end up just internalizing it as something you have to accept because it happened.
 No matter how much you vow to make sure it doesn’t happen again, you know it can happen and can be much, much worse.
 After you have seen the evils of the world it is next to impossible to pretend it doesn’t exist.

 It wasn’t until I had my daughter that everything came to a head for me and I had to realize that NONE of it was okay or acceptable or even something I could walk away from.
 Because at the end of the day, I was not a victim.
 A victim of circumstances, perhaps, but I decided then and there that I would not allow shitty individuals to rob me of who I was or what I had to offer the world.
 And I wanted to set a good example for my kid and be strong rather than defeated by the blows that these failures of society had dealt me.
-I have to face these things head on because I feel my daughter deserves to live in a world where she will not have to go through the things that I did or the majority of you have.
+I have to face these things head on because I feel my daughter deserves to live in a world where she will not have to go through the things that I did or the majority of us have.
 It’s wishful thinking, I know, but I have hope that if I can prepare her enough and educate her she might stand a chance to at least avoid some of it.
 I will probably never “speak out” about things that have happened to me (and certainly there are things I will just never be able to tell her even if I was allowed to,) but I will raise her to be more inquisitive, to trust her gut, and to have the capacity to say no— things I wish I would have known more about growing up.
 If I can show her how to be strong, kind, and how to overcome any setbacks she encounters, I know she will be able to go through life with the discernment to decide what is wrong and right.

 There are many wars in our world currently and this is one we will probably not end anytime soon if ever.
 Generations of people who do not respect others are already in the process of replacing the old generations of crappy people that did crappy things, too.
 Some people fail to evolve no matter how much we want them to or even how much they want to.
 But we can teach our children to do better than we have.
 We can teach them to fight back and to be vigilant.
 We can teach them to know right from wrong and treat others with respect.
 We can teach them to be kind.
 Many people will not do this, but many will.
 And we need to speak up now more than ever.
 We need to tell those stories and show that we are human.
 We need to show the people that do these things that we will fight back and some day we will prevail— that their days of terrorizing others with their inappropriate or violent behaviors are numbered.